 What causes leakage current in power supplies?

-The unwanted current could come from several sources, but the most common path is through the Y class EMI filter capacitors to ground.
-Leakage current and EMI levels are regulated in medical device standards; it’s a balancing act to mitigate them both to the proper degree.
+The unwanted current could come from several sources, but the most common path is through the Y-class EMI filter capacitors to the ground.
+Medical device standards regulate leakage current and EMI levels.
+Mitigating both to the proper degree requires balance.

 How do commercial and medical power supplies differ?

-Medical power supplies must meet rigorous EN 60601-1 Means of Protection (MOP) standards for earth and touch leakage current, to protect vulnerable patients.
-Commercial-grade power supply standards allow for seven times as much touch leakage current in single-fault condition as a medical-grade power supply.
+Medical power supplies must meet rigorous EN 60601-1 Means of Protection (MOP) standards for earth and touch leakage current to protect vulnerable patients.
+Commercial-grade power supply standards allow for seven times as much touch leakage current in single-fault conditions as a medical-grade power supply.

 How do I know if my power supply meets leakage current standards?

-The maximum allowable leakage current depends on a number of factors, including how and where it will be used, and where the leakage occurs.
+The maximum allowable leakage current depends on how and where the medical device will be used, where the leakage occurs, and more.
 Consult the experts at RAM Technologies when choosing compliant power supplies for your medical device design.

 For further information, please see Leakage Current in Medical Devices, Leakage Current in Power Supplies, Leakage Current Requirements for Medical Power Supplies or contact us.

-RAM medical power supplies are designed to meet medical device requirements, keeping both SFC leakage current and conducted noise to a minimum and meeting 2XMOPP patient protection standards.
+RAM medical power supplies are designed to meet medical device requirements.
+We keep both SFC leakage current and conducted noise to a minimum.
+We also meet 2XMOPP patient protection standards.
 Contact us for details.